EthanHolleman/Transposer/README.md

 In this run we have also specified the optional parameters -a to 200 to increase the allowance in detecting solo elements and -o to set the output file.

 `Include results of run with explaination next`

+## Coming Soon List
+* Remap stats file in addition to output with number allignments and of which type, quality, etc.